Horse breeding: History of horse breeding

 After Charles II retook the British throne in 1660, horse racing, which had been banned by Cromwell, was revived.
 The Thoroughbred was developed 40 years later, bred to be the ultimate racehorse, through the lines of three foundation Arabian stallions and one Turkish horse.

 In the 18th century, James Burnett, Lord Monboddo noted the importance of selecting appropriate parentage to achieve desired outcomes of successive generations.
 Monboddo worked more broadly in the abstract thought of species relationships and evolution of species.
 The Thoroughbred breeding hub in Lexington, Kentucky was developed in the late 18th century, and became a mainstay in American racehorse breeding.

 The 17th and 18th centuries saw more of a need for fine carriage horses in Europe, bringing in the dawn of the warmblood.
-The warmblood breeds have been exceptionally good at adapting to changing times, and from their carriage horse beginnings they easily transitioned during the 20th century into a sport horse type.
-Today's warmblood breeds, although still used for competitive driving, are more often seen competing in show jumping or dressage.
+The warmblood breeds have been exceptionally good at adapting to changing times, and from their coach horse beginnings they easily transitioned during the 20th century into a sport horse type.
+Today's warmblood breeds are frequently used in competitive driving, but are more often seen competing in show jumping or dressage.

 The Thoroughbred continues to dominate the horse racing world, although its lines have been more recently used to improve warmblood breeds and to develop sport horses.
 The French saddle horse is an excellent example as is the Irish Sport Horse, the latter being an unusual combination between a Thoroughbred and a draft breed.

 The American Quarter Horse was developed early in the 18th century, mainly for quarter racing (racing ¼ of a mile).
 Colonists did not have racetracks or any of the trappings of Europe that the earliest Thoroughbreds had at their disposal, so instead the owners of Quarter Horses would run their horses on roads that lead through town as a form of local entertainment.
 As the USA expanded West, the breed went with settlers as a farm and ranch animal, and "cow sense" was particularly valued: their use for herding cattle increased on rough, dry terrain that often involved sitting in the saddle for long hours.